The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Theoretical Results

+\item[(ii)] \textbf{Polynomial Tail:} For polynomial tail priors with p-credence coefficient $\gamma=0$, and $p>1$, the posterior risk converges polynomially to 1:

+\end{itemize} \end{theorem} Thus, for a fixed tolerance $\epsilon$, as the true distance $r_0$ gets larger, the posterior almost surely misses the $\epsilon-$ window around $r_0$, so the rejection risk tends to $1$.
+Exponential tails drive this collapse \emph{exponentially} fast, whereas heavier tails collapse only \emph{polynomially} fast, cushioning the deterioration.

+\textbf{No prevention, only delay.} Taken together, Theorems~\ref{thm:pcredrisk} and \ref{thm:bounded_rejection_loss} show that posterior risk must diverge as $r_0\to\infty$; the prior only controls \emph{how fast}.
+Heavy-tailed (finite-credence) priors slow this growth: typically to polynomial rates, whereas, exponential-type tails accelerate it.
+This aligns with Proposition~\ref{prop1}: in the small-parallax regime the likelihood ultimately forces tail collapse, and heavy tails merely postpone it.

-The natural follow-up question to ask here is, ``how heavy is sufficiently heavy?"
-In that regard, \citet{angers07} has quantified the thickness and regularity for the prior tails needed for robust location parameter inference, through three regularity conditions:
+\paragraph{Regularity conditions underpinning robust tails.} To further clarify ``how heavy is sufficiently heavy," \citet{angers07} has quantified the thickness and regularity for the prior tails needed for robust location parameter inference, through three regularity conditions:

 \begin{itemize} \item [(C1)] For any $\epsilon, h > 0$, there exists a constant $A_1 (\epsilon,h) > 0$, such that $z > A_1(\epsilon,h)$ and $|\theta| \le h$ $\implies 1-\epsilon \le {\pi(z+\theta)}{\pi(z)}^{-1} \le 1+\epsilon$. \item [(C2)] There exists a constant $M_2 > 1$ and a proper density $g$ such that for all $z > A_2$,